There are two types of people who move overseas. Some plan to relocate permanently, while others who intend to eventually return to their homeland.

 Should you ship everything you own?

 It’s impractical to take everything along.
 Not only would it cost a fortune to ship, packing everything up is a lot of work.
-It’s at times like these when you’re smacked in the face with an unarguable truth: Fewer possessions make for easier moves.
+Moments such as these confront you with an undeniable reality: Having fewer possessions simplifies the process of moving.

-There are so many advantages to downsizing and decluttering before you move … or actually, even if you plan to stay where you are.
-It creates more space in your head to think – physical clutter can be really mentally draining.
+There are so many advantages to downsizing and decluttering before you move… or actually, even if you plan to stay where you are.
+It creates more space in your head to think—physical clutter is mentally draining.
 There is so much less to concern yourself with.
 Science has proven it.

 Maybe monks have discovered something here.
 Simplicity is good.
-If we’re honest, most of us no longer care about, need or want most of the things we own anyway.
+If we’re honest, most of us no longer care about, need, or want most of the things we own.

 How to downsize before you move